PatrickGLi/Lyfecoach/README.md

 An event belongs to an organizer, which has its own 'Index' view.
 I will create the JSON API for event organizers.
 Both the organizers and the events can be searched for, ordered by the popularity of the organizer and the event.
-Reviews can be read, and created.
+Comments can be read and created.
 The number of followers an organizer has can be seen, and an organizer can be followed or unfollowed.
 Events can be created.

 [Details][phase-three]

 ### Phase 4: User Profile/ Saved Events/ Tickets (2.5 days)

-A user has a profile with name, image, and description.
-In the profile lists the users purchased tickets and saved events.
+A user has a profile with name, image, cover image, and description.
+In the nav bar, the user can view all hosts that are followed, and on the user's profile, the user can view all users that follow him/her.
 Events can be removed from the list here.

 [Details][phase-four]